StirFry-js/stirfry/README.md

 	end();
 });
 ```
+`server.req` is shorthand for `server.request`
 `async.start()` starts an async operation
 `async.end()` ends an async operation.
 The response ends only when there are 0 async operations running.
-Once `server.process` operations are done it calls `server.pre` operations, and once those are done, it calls `server.get` operations, and once those are done it ends the response
+Once `server.process` operations are done it calls `server.pre` operations, and once those are done, it calls `server.request` operations, and once those are done it ends the response

 ## Contact me